mahmoudhaney/BrightStars/README.md

 - **MVC** · Design Pattern

 ### This Project:
-- I developed a simple back-end code to puting the products in their ctegories.
+- I developed a simple back-end code to put the products in their categories.
 - Technologies I used:
   - Back-End:
     - C# · ASP.NET Core